readthedocs/readthedocs.org/docs/server-side-search.rst

 If you are using :doc:`/commercial/index` you will need to replace https://readthedocs.org/ with https://readthedocs.com/ in all the URLs used in the following examples.
+Check :ref:`server-side-search:authentication and authorization` if you are using private versions.

 .. warning::